Statistical matching and subclassification with a continuous dose: characterization, algorithm, and application to a health outcomes study: Introduction

-With a binary treatment, \citet{rosenbaum1991characterization} found that ``there may be no pair matching and no matching with multiple controls that is an optimal subclassification," and that ``a best pair match may be arbitrarily poor compared with the optimal full matching".
-These statements remain true in the non-bipartite setting with a continuous dose.
+Full matching is a more flexible subclassification scheme that divides units into non-overlapping matched sets (or subclasses) of size at least, but not necessarily, equal to two.
+With a binary treatment, \citet{rosenbaum1991characterization} found: \begin{quote} [T]here may be no pair matching and no matching with multiple controls that is an optimal subclassification. ...
+[A] best pair match may be arbitrarily poor compared with the optimal full matching. \end{quote} These statements remain true in the non-bipartite setting with a continuous dose.
 To see this, it suffices to consider the following simple example with $6$ units $\{a, b, c, d, e, f\}$ and the associated distance matrix

 with $\epsilon \ll \omega$.
 The $ij^{\text{th}}$ entry of \textbf{M} represents a measure of distance, e.g., the Mahalanobis distance of observed covariates, between unit $i$ and $j$.
-An optimal pair match produces the following three matched pairs: On the other hand, full matching divides $N$ units into non-overlapping matched sets (or subclasses) of size at least $2$.
-Consider the following full match:
+An optimal pair match produces the following three matched pairs: On the other hand, consider the following full match: